If your child isn't achieving their full potential.

 Carrying out tests of intellectual development and academic achievement.

-A parent consultation meeting to feedback the psychologist's findings immediately after the assessment.
+A parent consultation meeting to feedback the psychologist's findings.

 A full written report within 12 to 14 working days.